-The bad news is that for any of the above pivot rules instances have been found where the SIMPLEX ALGORITHM with that particular pivot rule has exponential running time.
+The bad news is that for any of the above pivot rules instances have been found where the SIMPLEX ALGORITHM with that particular pivot rule has exponential running time (see e.g. Goldfarb and Sit [1979] for the steepest edge rule).